Stability and statistical inference for semidiscrete optimal transport maps: Proofs

-Frech\'{e}t differentiability is equivalent to Hadamard differentiability for a function defined on an open subset of a Euclidean space, so we shall prove Hadamard differentibility of $\gamma_{\bm{\varphi}}$.
+6.1.2.~\textit{Proof of Theorem \ref{thm: Hadamard_diff} (ii)}. \ Fr\'{e}chet differentiability is equivalent to Hadamard differentiability for a function defined on an open subset of a Euclidean space, so we shall prove Hadamard differentibility of $\gamma_{\bm{\varphi}}$.
 We continue using the same notation as in Part (i).
 Observe that